MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-system-with-calling-plans.md

 To learn more, read [Here's what you get with Phone System in Office 365](https://support.office.com/article/Here-s-what-you-get-with-Phone-System-in-Office-365-bc9756d1-8a2f-42c4-98f6-afb17c29231c) and [What are Calling Plans in Office 365?](https://support.office.com/article/What-are-Calling-Plans-in-Office-365-3dc773b9-95e0-4448-b2f1-887c54022429)

-This practical guidance takes you through the Office 365 FastTrack customer journey framework and its three phases, Envision, Onboard, and Drive Value, to help you plan, deliver, and operate a Phone System with Calling Plans implementation towards succesful business outcomes.
+This practical guidance takes you through the Office 365 FastTrack customer journey framework and its three phases - Envision, Onboard, and Drive Value - to help you plan, deliver, and operate a successful Phone System with Calling Plans implementation.

 > [!TIP]
 > In this practical guidance, we are providing example outputs for each activity and key discussion.
 The examples throughout this document are enclosed inside TIP callouts and they serve as a template that you can reuse.
 You'll see "TBA" (to be added) for information that you need to complete as part of your planning process.